Safeguarding Children & Young People

 - Combined Documents: Statement of Commitment, Safeguarding Children & Young People Code of Conduct, SCSP-Child Safety Code of Conduct (for updating)

-- Parish Safety Policy (to be updated to align with the new Safeguarding framework).
+- Parish Safety Policy (aligned with the new Safeguarding framework with the Archdiocese of Melbourne).
 It is also available on the Publications page of our website

 With regards to volunteers, the new policy mandates that all need to comply with two requirements to continue volunteering, namely: